iautom8things/ansible-meta-dynamic-inventory/README.md

 db
 ```

-This static inventory file describes two groups (web,db) with two hosts each, and a third group (aws_us_east) that is the union of web and db.
+This static inventory file describes two groups (`web`,`db`) with two hosts each, and a third group (`aws_us_east`) that is the union of web and db.
 Static inventory works great if you have very few machines that never change, and it becomes virtually useless with the more hosts you have or the more _dynamic_ your inventory is.

 ### Dynamic inventory to the rescue!